PoslinskiNet/ember-testing-guide/README.md

 # Visual testing

 Guess what - Ember got you covered again and thanks to Percy with the [proper add-on](https://github.com/percy/ember-percy), visual regression testing is extremely easy to integrate with our acceptance tests.
-All you need to do to create and compare snapshot in terms of your acceptance test is to add within the specific test the following code:
+All you need to do in order to create and compare snapshot in terms of your acceptance test, is to add the following code within the specific test:

 ```javascript
 percySnapshot('homepage');